VirtualFlyBrain/VFB_2/specs/functional_specs.md

 * Search box.
 Typically this would live on the top right, but this may not => enough space for autocomplete search.
 Try in centre?
 * Contact, About and Help links
+* Menus - [Note most content in current menus can probably be stripped out]

 ### Thumbnails